My name is Julie Holderbaum and this is my 22nd

 Human Development.
 I obtained my Masters Degree from Marygrove College in

 2000.
-Currently, I teach Honors English I, Honors English II, Honors American Lit, and
+Currently, I teach Honors English I, Honors English II Lit, Honors American

-English III.
-My husband Mike passed away in October 2006 from brain cancer.
-We
+Lit, and English III.
+My first husband Mike passed away in October 2006 from brain

 While teaching English is highly important to me, as I believe writing and critical thinking skills will be invaluable to your child's future, I also believe that my job extends beyond the subject matter of English.
 It is my mission as a teacher to convey to my students that they are cared for, valued, and considered important and capable people.
 I want to inspire my students to feel confident enough to take risks in encountering new experiences in life, and I want to teach them to be compassionate, responsible adults.
 Lastly, I want each student to feel empowered to take control of his or her destiny by making healthy, wise choices on a daily basis.
 I truly believe that together we can instill your child with a sense of self-esteem so badly needed in today's world.